BColl91/SpartaG_Github_Notes/CI_CD_Pipeline.md

 # Setting up a CI/CD Pipeline with Jenkins

 - To get started you will first need to register/login to Jenkins.
-It should then take you to a dashboard similar to the screenshit below:#
+It should then take you to a dashboard similar to the screenshot below:

+*Note:- for this case you might need to put your instance ip address in the url then <:8080>*

 ![Jenkins SG](./images/CICD/dashboard.png)
 <br>
 <br>